 Step 1: Company Registration Process

 Foreign businesses must register their entity with the Ministry of Corporate Affairs (MCA).
-Documents Required:- Digital Signature Certificate (DSC) for electronic filings.
+Documents Required:

 - Director Identification Number (DIN).